- How To Lose 1kg a Week (Guaranteed) - August 20, 2023

 would have eaten less than those on 3 meals/day if we had not asked them to consume the same amount of food that they normally eat on a 3 meal/d scheduleCarlson et al, 2007

-Additionally, rats were found to eat 10-30% less calories on an intermittent day fasting diet than when eating ad-libitum
+Additionally, rats were found to eat 10-30% fewer calories on an intermittent day fasting diet than when eating ad-libitum.